 Chalk painted stone fireplace Farmhouse Living

 This is what will take your kitchen to the next level.
-While your island countertop looks like the right size for your kitchen (below), the best update here as your footprint does not need a re-design would be to have your island re-built to look like a piece of furniture.
+Since your overall kitchen footprint doesn’t need a redesign and your island countertop looks like the right size for your kitchen (below), the best update here would be to have your island re-built to look like a piece of furniture.

-It could even be a wood stained island to add some warmth and interest to your white kitchen.
+Your new kitchen island could even be a wood-stained island to add some warmth and interest to your mostly white kitchen.

 When your island has a pretty, custom look, that’s when you can highlight it with a contrasting colour or finish.